rodrigogroff/TextAdventure/TextAdventure/bin/Debug/net6.0/Readme.txt

 	No more Left, Right, West, East commands... lets provide the player with the aid of some visualization of space represented in a simple ascii map.

-	The focus is on interactivity and decision making, not memorization.
+	The focus is on interactivity and decision making, not memorization and eventually cruelty for the sake of being hard.

 7) on-game map (fog of war):

 	Maps unfold themselves, not a big one map.
-You start in a "cave" and you should see prpbably 3 or 4 maps as you go.
+You start in a "cave" and you should see probably 3 or 4 maps as you go.
 Some maps have secrets.

 7) modern RPG elements: